 In the previous sections, you created one or more feature classes.
 You added those feature classes to ArcGIS Desktop.
 You created feature templates and set default values for them.
-Next, you'll share the feature layers in the ArcMap document as a feature service on ArcGIS Online.
+Next, you'll share the feature layers in the ArcMap document as a feature service on your ArcGIS organization.
 You'll also share the feature service with the GeoPlanner template group.

 A GeoPlanner template group should contain only one feature service.
 If more than one service is shared to a GeoPlanner template group, only the first service will be detected by the GeoPlanner app.

 - Open the ArcMap document you used in the Set default attribute values for feature templates section.

 - Click the File menu and click Sign In to sign in to your ArcGIS organization.

 - Click the File menu, choose Share As, and click Service.

 - Choose My Hosted Services (your organization name), provide a service name, and click Continue.